 For bigger home maintenance or improvement projects on your list, we have a resource that will walk you through a step-by-step process to plan and complete your project.
 Be sure to pick up a copy of our Project Planning Workbook.

-When you’re feeling overwhelmed, clear out the clutter.
-You will love the the sense of calm you can achieve, simply by getting organized and creating some order.
+When you’re feeling overwhelmed, sometimes it’s mentally necessary to just clear out the clutter.
+You can feel empowered and successful at a project by simply by getting organized and reducing your stress.

 Even if you just tidy one room, organize a single drawer, or clear off the kitchen table like I just did, you’ll notice a difference.
 Getting rid of clutter that weighs you down will go a long way toward creating some peace in your life.